-Our church has people from all over and in every age group.
-Young people, new families and mature believers, all kinds of people are comfortable here.
+Our church has people from all over and all ages.
+Young people, families and mature believers all kinds of people are comfortable here.

 Our worship is God centered and historic meaning that the ancient faith of the church is still relevant and will carry on far beyond our generations.
 We strive to evangelize and teach in ways that people today will understand without losing the deeper meaning.
 Sometimes that can be hard because societal and cultural norms change in every generation but the Gospel is the same for everyone.

 As such, we love the Reformation and what that time of development meant for the church.
 We believe in a salvation that is by grace alone, through faith alone, in Christ alone, to the glory of God alone and that God calls us to seek to live in love for God and for one another.

 Every church is of one kind or another.
 Even a “non-denominational” church is a kind of a church with their own beliefs and structure; a denomination with “one” member.
 Graceview is a part of a long standing and historic denomination that has been serving the Lord with gladness for hundreds of years called the “Associate Reformed Presbyterian Church”.
 I know that’s a long name but back when they named it long names were important to people.
 These days it would probably be a one word name with a “the” in front of it like ‘the Water’ or ‘the Gathering’ but back then people wanted to know everything a church was about just by the title.
 There were at that time, very few Baptist churches and still no Pentecostal churches, only about 1% of the United States was Roman Catholic and a non-denominational church would have been disregarded by the vast majority.
 Many common denominations like the Church of Christ, Methodists, etc. simply did not exist.